3 - 3Shares

 ←cont from: Maradona: The Scandals

-Drug and weight problems continued to dog him.
-After ballooning up to 267 pounds (121 kilograms), he underwent gastric bypass surgery in 2005.
-He went to drug rehab on numerous occasions, most notably in 2000 and 2004, on both occasions discovering severe damage to his heart.
+He went to drug rehab on numerous occasions, most notably in 2000 and 2004, on both occasions discovering severe damage to his heart due to extended cocaine use.

 Maradona’s Political Views

-Maradona was fascinated by Latin America’s populist political leaders.
-One of his first tattoos ,on his arm, features Che Guevara (Lynch), the Argentine revolutionary who helped to usher in the Cuban revolution.
+One of his first tattoos, on his arm, features Che Guevara (Lynch), the Argentine revolutionary who helped to usher in the Cuban revolution.

-He later added a tattoo on his shin of Fidel Castro, whom he also publicly supported.
-He first met Castro on a trip to Cuba in 1987.
-They maintained a friendship and Maradona visited in 200o to go to rehab for six months of ‘detoxification’ at the invitation of Castro.
+Diego first met Castro on a trip to Cuba in 1987.
+Maradona visited in 2000 for six months of ‘detoxification’ in a rehab center, at the invitation of Castro.

-He ended up living in Cuba for the better part of five years.
+Diego Maradona ended up living in Cuba for the better part of five years.

 Maradona was also chummy with controversial Venezuelan leader, Hugo Chavez and his successor, Nicolás Maduro.